Most clubs are exempt from qualification requirements

 It is notable that no playwork courses are currently included in the list of acceptable post-September 2014 qualifications.

-See the summary of GCSE equivalent qualifications >
+See the summary of acceptable Maths and English qualifications >

-If a member of staff has a recognised 'full and relevant' qualification which they obtained, or began, before 1 September 2014 there is no requirement for them to also have a GCSE in English and Maths.
+If a member of staff has a recognised 'full and relevant' qualification which they obtained, or began, before 1 September 2014 there is no requirement for them to also have a recognised qualification in English and Maths.

 What does all this mean for out of school clubs?